dosadczuk/dom-router/README.md

 ## Directives

-Directive are HTML attributes and provide functionality in simple and self-descriptive way.
+Directives are HTML attributes and provide functionality in simple and self-descriptive way.
 Directives start with `data-router` and are _W3C Validation Service_ friendly.

 ### `data-router`